top of page

 The team includes:

-• Read about Dr. Ping here.
+• Read about Jennifer here.

 “Good people rarely intend harm; the environments and incentives around them reshape how their decisions feel justified.”